-Corruption Offences
+Corruption Context

-The Public Bodies Corrupt Practices Act 1889 criminalises bribery and corruption of and by members and officers of public bodies.
+The law on corruption has been modernised in recent years following the exposure of shortcomings.
+The Public Bodies Corrupt Practices Act 1889 criminalised bribery and corruption of and by members and officers of public bodies.
 It is an offence to corruptedly solicit or corruptedly give any benefit, gift or payment.

 Any person who shall by himself or in conjunction with another corruptedly solicit, receive or agree to receive for himself or another any gift, loan, fee, reward, or advantage whatsoever as an inducement to or reward for or otherwise on account of an officeholder or his special advisor or a director or occupier of a position of employment in any public body for doing or forbearing to do anything in respect of a matter or transaction whatsoever, actual or proposed in which the said officeholder or public body is concerned is guilty of an offence.